Imany: Early life

 She was born in Martigues near Marseille, in a family from the Comoros in 1979.
-Her stage name, Imany (Imani) means faith in Swahili (from Arabic ايمان - imaan).
+Her stage name, Imany (Imani) means faith in Swahili (from Arabic إيمان - imaan).
 As a youth, she was an athlete, doing high jump.

 Career

-She became a model for the Ford Models Europe.
+She became a model for Ford Models Europe.
 She went to the United States for seven years, before coming back to France, when she started her singing career.

 In 2008, she began singing.
 She performed at the Beau Lounge, at the Réservoir, at the Bellevilloise, and at the China Club.

 Imany’s first album, The Shape of a Broken Heart, which was named after a drawing she made with closed eyes, contains twelve songs written in English.

 Imany produced the soundtrack for the 2014 film French Women by Audrey Dana.

 In 2016 the Filatov & Karas remix of her song "Don't Be So Shy" became a Europe-wide hit, topping the charts in Austria, Germany, Poland and Russia.